Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 linkTitle: "Executor / Executions"
 weight: -10
 description: >-
+  Overview and "How to" use the Executor Framework for script automation and package (execution) triggerin
 ---

 The Executor is a custom framework allowing the organization and automatization of script processing which can be triggered: